NEW Email Sequences and AI Assistant are live now

 In the world of CRMs, the most common distinction is between free and paid solutions.

-There are over 1,000 CRM systems on the market, from free versions to a couple of dollars to a few hundred per month.
+There are over 1,000 CRM software on the market, from free versions to a couple of dollars to a few hundred per month.

 How do you decide which one is best for your business?